silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

     I --> J
 ```

 The figure shows several steps that can be standardized for the GenAI use case developers.
 For example, the steps of fine-tuning, model evaluation, monitoring and deployment can be standardized and automated.
 Additionally, the workflows for data and model onboarding that are not visible in the figure can be standardized too.
-These standardized steps are packaged as software AI assets in our reference architecture and offered as a service to the AI use case developers through our AMD AI Workbench and through SiloGen’s public git repo.
+These standardized steps are packaged as software AI assets in our reference architecture and offered as a service to the AI use case developers through our AMD AI Workbench and the public git repo.

 ### Model developers & AI scientists